Horizon (HRZ) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Horizon Historical Price

-According to the latest data gathered on Horizon live price page, the current price of Horizon is 0.006020USD.
+According to the latest data gathered on Horizon live price page, the current price of Horizon is 0.006082USD.
 The circulating supply of Horizon(HRZ) is

 In the past 24 hours, Horizon has shown a price movement of